SageNADev/Sage300-SDK/samples/README.md

     *	ARReceiptAndAdjustmentBatches_Prepayment.txt (AR Receipts – Prepayment type)

 >The batch file named **UpdateSamplesFromColumbusWeb.bat** is used to synchronize the Sage 300 framework codebase with the Sage 300 Web SDK samples.
 This batch file is only used by internal Sage developers, not our development partners.

+>The batch file named **CleanAllSamples.bat** is used to remove build artifacts from all samples.
+This batch file is only used by internal Sage developers, not our development partners.